-The final question in Paper 2 is a 15-mark unseen scenario question using the methods and concepts listed in Topics 7-10 of the subject content.
+The final question in Paper 2 is a 15-mark unseen scenario question.

 Candidates will be required to write an algorithm using pseudocode or program code for the context provided.

 It is expected that candidates should spend 30 minutes answering this question.